We have listed below just a few

 It is a three-hour drive from Raleigh (a straight shot on U.S. Highway

-70), and only a few hours from Greenville.
+70), and only a few hours from Greenville. |

 Outer Banks,

-NC Carova Beach, Corolla,
+Carova Beach, Corolla,

 Duck, Kill Devil Hills, Kitty Hawk, Nags Head

-Roanoke Island, Hatteras Island, Ocracoke Island
+Roanoke Island, Hatteras Island, Ocracoke Island |

-The Outer Banks has pristine white beaches
+The Outer Banks is renowned for its pristine white beaches,

 and offers an